-- It can take several days to acclimatize to veneers, but this is normal.
+- It can take several days to acclimatize to your new smile, but this is normal.

 - They require the same level of daily hygiene as natural teeth or they will not last as long as they should.

-- When treated correctly, the dental veneers can produce truly stunning results.
+- When treated correctly, dental veneers can produce truly stunning results.